HyperviewHQ/hyperview_docs/documentation/product/outlet-control/index.md

 ## Supported hardware vendors

-The Outlet Control feature is **definition based** meaning that the system is adaptive and support can be added quickly with the right information.
+The Outlet Control feature is **definition based**, meaning that the system is adaptive and support can be added quickly with the right information.

 At the time of release, a large number of device models from the following vendors are supported: